 Provide the research results.
 In the engineering thesis, these are mainly numeric data, so use tables and graphs to present the information clearly.

 Analyze and interpret your findings.

-Briefly restate your research questions and summarize your answers to them.
+Briefly restate thesis and your research questions, summarize your answers to them.
 End traditionally by stating that “more research is needed”.

 Arrange all the sources you used in an alphabetical order and format them in the appropriate documentation style.

 You’ll get lots of intermediate data when exploring your engineering topic.
 This information is helpful for those who need to repeat the experiment, so include it in the appendices section.